peeti-sriwongsanguan/dealership/AWS_README.md

 # Deploying to AWS ECS (Elastic Container Service)

-This guide provides detailed instructions for deploying the Car Dealer POS web version to AWS ECS for a scalable, production-ready environment.
+This guide provides detailed instructions for deploying the OL Service Dealer POS web version to AWS ECS for a scalable, production-ready environment.

 ## Prerequisites